 A positive IOD is defined here if the index is greater than +0.4°C, a negative IOD if the index is less than −0.4°C. The standard deviation of the monthly-mean IOD index averages about 0.4°C. As with the NINO indices, POAMA forecasts of the IOD are given out to nine months.

-The National Climate Centre has recently changed its seasonal outlook system for Australia to be based on rainfall and temperature forecasts from the POAMA model.
+The Bureau's seasonal outlook system for Australia is based on rainfall and temperature forecasts from the POAMA model.

-Unlike the ENSO and IOD SST forecasts, the seasonal outlooks are based on the last three weeks of forecats, i.e. a 99-member ensemble, as this was shown to give higher skill.
+Unlike the ENSO and IOD SST forecasts, the seasonal outlooks are based on the last three weeks of forecasts, i.e. five separate model runs combining to make a 165-member ensemble, as this was shown to give higher skill.
+Monthly forecasts use the most recent three runs, or a 99-member ensemble.

 ¹ Saji N.H., B.N.
 Goswami, P.N.
 Vinayachandran, T. Yamagata, 1999: A dipole mode in the tropical Indian Ocean.
 Nature, 401, 360-363.